reinfi/zf-dependency-injection/README.md

 ```
 ### Caching
 Parsing mapping sources is very heavy.
 You *should* enable the cache on production servers.
-You can set up caching easily with any custom or pre-existing ZF2 cache adapter.
+You can set up caching easily with any custom or pre-existing Laminas cache adapter.
 ```
 'reinfi.dependencyInjection' => [
     'cache'         => \Laminas\Cache\Storage\Adapter\Memory::class,